rishira-n/books_app/README.md

 ### 1. Clone the repository:
 •  Download and extract the zip file of the project.
 <br> 	Alternatively,
-<br> • 	Open a terminal or command prompt.
+<br> • 	Open a git bash terminal or command prompt if not have then install git.
 <br> •	Run the following command:
 ```kotlin
 git clone https://github.com/rishiroid/acharya_prashant/